 The entry for a Sandwich Trading is very simple, for a bullish setup you will place the entry on the high of the engulfing bar.
 For a bearish setup you will place the entry on the low of the engulfing bar, just like a normal engulfing bar.

 The diagram below shows where to place the entry and stop loss for a bearish Sandwich Trading setup

 The Sandwich Trading setup is a very solid trading pattern to and learning how to trade it will help you as a trader.
 This setup does not happen as much as other trading setups such as the pin bar or the engulfing bar but when it does form it is a very powerful setup.
+And never give up on learning how to read chart pattern using price action on changing trend more faster so then we can get reversal momentum.
 I hope this article about price action sandwich trading setup can make us as a traders more careful on seeing market will continue or reversal from main trend.